plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 1. obtains the registered creator;
 2. creates one dispatcher with `IJivsDomServices` and the supplied options;
-3. captures the callback currently assigned to the corresponding configuration property;
+3. captures the callback currently assigned to the corresponding ValueHostsManager property;
 4. assigns a composed callback;
 5. returns the created dispatcher.